The Commonplace

 0.05

 Technology companies, service providers, and civil society share responsibility for protecting children online, but current measures by these actors are insufficient.
-Regulatory Compliance negative medium effectiveness of measures taken by technology companies, service providers, and civil society in safeguarding children online (qualitative assessment)
+Regulatory Compliance negative effectiveness of measures taken by technology companies, service providers, and civil society in safeguarding children online (qualitative assessment)

 technology companies, service providers, and civil society measures are insufficient for safeguarding children online